When my eponymous album was released in 2007, this video was posted along with this ridiculous story about its history:

 That is not how the song actually came about…

 In the summer of 1984, when I was traveling in Europe prior to going to Poland, I met a young West German guy named Tarek.
 At his home in Hamburg, he put together a cassette for me with a bunch of obscure European bands.
 One of the tracks was titled ‘Apfelbuch’.
-Tarek told me the lyrics were from a Bertolt Brecht poem.
+Tarek told me the lyrics were from a Bertolt Brecht poem, and wrote them in my notebook.
 I was never able to confirm it being a Brecht poem, though.
 The song was in German.
 It was very dark.
 He told me it was about a boy named Jakob Apfelbuch who dismembered his parents and put their bodies in a clothes hamper.
 The milkman asked him what the smell was, and he responded saying it was the meat in the refrigerator.
 The laundryman pressed him, saying it wasn’t just meat in the refrigerator, to which Apfelbuch said that it was the meat in the clothes hamper.
 As they led him away, Jakob Apfelbuch vowed to visit his parents graves each year and leave flowers.